 top of page

-Providing Trusted Therapy in the Fraser Valley since 1998
+Providing Trusted Therapy in Chilliwack, BC Since 1998

 Icon

-Yale Therapy Group has been part of the Chilliwack community for more than 25 years.
+Yale Therapy Group has been part of the Chilliwack community for more than 25 years, providing trusted therapy and counselling to individuals, couples, and families.

 Therapy with us is a collaborative process – gentle, respectful, centered around your experience, goals, and needs.
 There is no one way here, only what is helpful for you.